 Veselka is a Ukrainian diner with breakfast service 24 hours a day, and a menu featuring challah French toast, latkes, pierogis, and blintzes alongside domestic breakfast favorites like bacon and eggs.
 This cheap, no-hassle restaurant almost always has a table open, even during the busy morning commute hours.
 Founded in 1954, Veselka offers a taste of somewhere exotic to shake up your early morning routine.

 This Philadelphia spinoff restaurant serves up its breakfasts complete with pastries and bread made in-house.
-With three delicious breakfast sandwiches to choose from including the vegetarian "Forager" and a malted breakfast sausage, egg, and cheese on a sage-black pepper biscuit, High Street is a great place for a casual breakfast or even to host a business meeting over some coffee and light snacks.
+With delicious breakfast sandwiches, High Street is a great place for a casual breakfast or even to host a business meeting over some coffee and light snacks.

 If you're in a hurry to grab something to go, the fast service at Daily Provisions is pretty much unbeatable in Manhattan—but the breakfast sandwiches don't suffer in quality just because they come out fast!
-Try the maple cruller, orange Kouign-Amann, or the cream cheese everything croissant from the bakery for a real treat.
+Try the maple cruller or the cream cheese everything croissant from the bakery for a real treat.

-Located right off the Highline in Chelsea, the all-day Cookshop restaurant, owned and operated by Marc Meyer and Vicki Freeman, is a great place to grab a seasonal breakfast treat before exploring the elevated walking path above it.
-Featuring healthy and comfort foods like squash blossom frittatas and a kale bowl with spinach, faro, falafel, feta, and an egg, Cookshop has something for everyone's taste palette.
+Located right off The High Line in Chelsea, the all-day Cookshop restaurant, owned and operated by Marc Meyer, Vicki Freeman and Chris Paraskevaides, is a great place to grab a seasonal breakfast treat before exploring the elevated walking path above it.
+Featuring healthy and comfort foods like almond pancakes and a kale bowl with spinach, faro, falafel, feta, and an egg, Cookshop has something for everyone's taste palate.

 The NoMad Restaurant (Chelsea/Korea Town)

 Although this restaurant is a bit on the pricier side for a New York City breakfast, the elegance and decadence of the NoMad Restaurant inside the hotel of the same name are worth the cost of admission.
-The breakfast sandwich with duck sausage and cheddar on a homemade English muffin is a local favorite, but you can also go for healthier options like granola or yogurt with fresh fruit.
+Indulgent menu items include a chicken sandwich with black truffle and foie gras and a sturgeon tarte with trout roe.

 Good Enough to Eat's menu more than lives up to its name—the delectable breakfast options at this Upper West Side restaurant are truly unique takes on American comfort food.
 Try the waffles filled with bacon or the corned beef hash with biscuits for a real taste of American home cooking.

-Located inside the Hotel Wales on the Upper East Side, Sarabeth's Restaurant is a popular posh restaurant chain serving traditional American fare with some slightly decadent modifications.
-With five other locations in Manhattan including at Central Park South, Park Avenue South, Tribeca, Upper East Side, and the Upper West Side, you'll have plenty of chances to stop into one of these establishments no matter where you're starting your day in the city.
+Sarabeth's Restaurant is a popular posh restaurant chain serving traditional American fare with some slightly decadent modifications.
+With five locations in Manhattan including at Central Park South, Park Avenue South, Tribeca, Upper East Side, and the Upper West Side, you'll have plenty of chances to stop into one of these establishments no matter where you're starting your day in the city.

-Penelope completed renovations in June 2019 to update its casual dining room with more modern features including a new kitchen and dining tables.
-Head to this Kips Bay eatery for a great meal in a country-chic setting.
-Try the "B.B.E.L.T.," a double-bacon, over-medium egg, green leaf lettuce, and tomato sandwich on sourdough or the lentils and eggs scramble with mango serrano salsa, harissa aioli, and your choice of toast.
+Head to Kips Bay for a great meal in a country-chic setting at Penelope.
+Try the "B.B.E.L.T.," a double-bacon, over-medium egg, green leaf lettuce, and tomato sandwich on sourdough or the "Hangover Bowl" with pastrami hash, sweet potatoes and carmelized onions topped with two poached eggs and Hollandaise sauce.